Data-fused MPC with Guarantees: Application to Flying Humanoid Robots: Main Results

 \subsection{The Proposed DFMPC Scheme}

 At each sampling time $k$, we solve, in receding horizon fashion, the convex program

 Where we drop the time index $k$ for compactness e.g, writing $y(i) := y(k+i|k)$ and similarly for other sequence variables.
 Here $Q,R,\Gamma,\Lambda\succ0$ are weighting matrices, $\boldsymbol{\sigma}$ is a slack variable compensating measurement noise in $\Sigma_2$, and $S,T\succ0$ are as in \eqref{eq:reachable-equilibrium}.
-The cost \eqref{eq:ocp-cost} penalizes deviation from an artificial equilibrium $(u^s,y^s)$ close to the reference, regularizes $g$, and penalizes slacks.
+The cost \eqref{eq:ocp-cost} penalizes deviation from an artificial equilibrium $(u^s,y^s)$ close to the reference, penalizes slacks; the regularization of the term $g$ enhances numerical conditioning and mitigates overfitting to measurement noise present in the Hankel matrix~\cite{berberich2021tac}, improving the robustness of the prediction.
 Constraints \eqref{eq:ocp-dynamics} describe the composite prediction model: $\Sigma_1$ via its known matrices $(A_1,B_1,C_1,E_1)$, and $\Sigma_2$ via the Hankel-based direct representation from data. \eqref{eq:ocp-init}--\eqref{eq:ocp-terminal} enforce past consistency and a terminal equilibrium tail, respectively, and \eqref{eq:ocp-constraints} enforces polytopic input–output constraints.

 Compared to \cite{Berberich2020Tracking}, two main differences arise: (i) we treat a ``hybrid'' setting, where only part of the system is modeled parametrically, while the other part is described directly by data; (ii) we explicitly account for measurement noise both in the offline data $\mathbf{y}_2^d$ and in the online measurements, cf. Assumption~\ref{ass:subsystem-properties}.
 We adopt the following standard assumption.